nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="future"/>
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
 As photography develops, there will be many new cameras and more image formats such as CR3, HEIF and BigTiff.
 Exiv2 Video support is weak and was deprecated in v0.27.
 It will be removed in 0.28.
+It would be great to re-engineer the video code.

 A long standing project for Exiv2 is a **unified metadata container**.
 There is an implementation of this in the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
 Perhaps both restrictions have a common solution.

 The toolset used in Software Engineering evolves with time.
 C++ has been around for about 35 years and, while many complain about it, I expect it will out-live most of us.
 None-the-less, languages which are less vulnerable to security issues may lead the project to a re-write in a new language such as Rust.
 I hope this book provides the necessary understanding of metadata to support such an undertaking.

-The most common issue raised on GitHub concerns lens recognition.
+The most common issue raised by users concerns lens recognition.
 For v0.26, I added the _**Configuration File**_ feature to enable users to modify lens recognition on their computer.
 While this is helpful, many users would like Exiv2 to deal with this perfectly, both now and in the future.

 I intend to make a proposal at LGM in Rennes in May 2021 concerning this matter.
-Both exiv2 and ExifTool can extract metadata from an image into a .EXV file.
+Both Exiv2 and ExifTool can extract metadata from an image into a .EXV file.
 I will propose to implement a program to read the .EXV and return the Lens.
 That program will have an embedded programming language with the rules to identify the lens.
 The scripts will be ascii files which can be updated.
 It will be called M2Lscript (MetaData to Lens Script), pronounced _**"MillsScript"**_.
 The M2Lscript interpreter will be available as a command-line program, a perl module (for ExifTool), a C++ library (for linking into exiv2) and perhaps a python module.

 In this way, new lens definitions can be written in M2Lscript without touching anything in Exiv2 or ExifTool.

-I will be unable to work on both Exiv2 and M2Lscript simulateously.
+I will not be able to work on both Exiv2 and M2Lscript simulateously.
 When a new maintainer takes responsibility for Exiv2, I will retire.
 M2Lscript will be my swansong technology project.

 [TOC](#TOC)
 <div id="scope"/>
 ### Purpose and Scope of this book

 This book is my gift and legacy to Exiv2.
 I hope Exiv2 will continue to exist long into the future.
 This book is being written to document my discoveries about **Image Metadata _and_ Exiv2 Architecture**.
 However, I want to avoid a _**cut'n'paste**_ of information already in the project documentation.
-This book is an effort to collect my knowledge of this code into a single location.
+This book is an effort to collect my knowledge of this code into a single volume.
 Many topics in this book are discussed in more detail in the issue history stored in Redmine and GitHub.
 I hope this book helps future maintainers to understand Exiv2, solve issues and develop the code for years to come.

 I wish you a happy adventure in the world of Image Metadata.
 If you'd like to discuss matters concerning this book, please open an issue on GitHub and share your thoughts with Team Exiv2.